NematBhullar/LurkForWork/README.md

 # LurkForWork

+1. About
-1. Background & Motivation
+2. Background
-2. Getting Started
+3. Getting Started

+## 1. About
+This project consists of building a **frontend** website in Vanilla JS.
+This frontend will interact with a RESTful API HTTP backend that is built in JavaScript (NodeJS express server).
+The task is to build a frontend for a rip-off version of the popular professional social networking tool [LinkedIn].

-## 1. Background & Motivation
+## 2. Background

 Web-based applications are becoming the most common way to build a digital capability accessible to a mass audience.
 While there are modern tools that help us build these rapidly, it's important to understand the fundamental JavaScript-based technology and architectures that exist, both to gain a deeper understanding for when these skills may be needed, but also to simply understand the mechanics of fundamental JS.
 Even when working with a high level framework like ReactJS, understanding (in-concept) the code that it is transpiled to will ensure you're a more well rounded web-based engineer.

-This project consists of building a **frontend** website in Vanilla JS (no ReactJS or other frameworks).
-This frontend will interact with a RESTful API HTTP backend that is built in JavaScript (NodeJS express server).
-The task is to build a frontend for a UNSW rip-off version of the popular professional social networking tool [LinkedIn].

-## 2. Getting started
+## 3. Getting started

-### 2.1.
+### 3.1.
 The Frontend

 To work with your frontend code locally with the web server, you may have to run another web server to serve the frontend's static files.